 Goodbye PPPoE (IPv4) Hello IPoE (IPv6)

-The problem with Velop is the same one with the Apple AirPort Extreme (part 1, part 2) and Google Nest WiFi: no support for DS-Lite and Map-E IPv6 protocols.
-Both DS-Lite and Map-E use IPv6 IPoE (IP over Ethernet) that replaces the older IPv4 only PPPoE connection protocol.
+The problem with Velop is the same one with the Apple AirPort Extreme (part 1, part 2) and Google Nest WiFi: no support for DS-Lite and Map-E IPv6 protocols used by NTT FLETS.
+Both DS-Lite and Map-E use IPv6 IPoE (IP over Ethernet) that replaces the IPv4 only PPPoE connection protocol.